 Before becoming a scholar of social welfare, Professor Lens lived the courtroom dynamics she now studies, as a practicing attorney representing New Yorkers on public assistance.
 She witnessed her clients being engaged in ways she felt were unjust, so she set out to study what was going on and advocate for a different approach.

 Two key skills gained while she was an agent of the legal system still guide Dr. Lens.
 One is qualitative research, which informs her scholarly methodology.
 She recalls, “I was immediately drawn to qualitative methods like ethnography…going in to settings I had been a part of and understanding them more deeply…with words and language.”
 The other is critical and multi-angled thinking, which has informed her teaching pedagogy.
 “Critical analytical thinking [both in law and in the social work classroom],” she emphasizes, “teaches people how to understand both sides of any issue.”

 Although she no longer practices law, Dr. Lens works closely with legal professionals and leaders to translate her research findings into actionable social change.
 She trains and supports judges, in particular, in the practices of therapeutic justice that represent a more socially-just ethic.

-Dr. Lens finds teaching to be a tremendous joy.
-She is eager to join the Silberman School of Social Work, where she will teach social policy and community organizing.
+For Dr. Lens, teaching is a tremendous joy.
+She is very happy to bring that commitment to the Silberman School of Social Work, where she taches courses including social policy and community organizing.

 “Since getting my PhD, I have been drawn to the Silberman School of Social Work,” she says.
 “I have admired its commitment to communities as partners.
 Communities are important to it, not outside of it.”

-The Silberman School of Social Work at Hunter College is thrilled to welcome Dr. Vicki Lens to the faculty.
+The Silberman School of Social Work at Hunter College is thrilled to have Dr. Vicki Lens on the faculty.